 LED products use a variety of unique heat sink designs and configurations to manage heat, so they may look very different from each other.
 Regardless of the heat sink design, all LED products that have earned the ENERGY STAR have been tested to ensure that they properly manage the heat so that the light output is properly maintained through the end of its rated life.

-Traditional lamps, (HID (Metal Halide, Mercury Vapour ETC) and fluorescent lamps) emit light in all directions, require reflectors inside the luminaires to “bounce” as much light as possible away from the lamp and fixture components to the target area.
-However, not all light can be effectively redirected.
-Typically, 40% or more of the light emitted from the lamp is trapped within the luminaire and does not reach the target area.
+Traditional lamps (HID, Metal Halide, Mercury Vapour and fluorescent lamps) emit light in all directions, which means they require reflectors inside the luminaires to “bounce” as much light as possible away from the lamp and fixture components to the target area.
+However, not all light can be effectively redirected; typically, 40% or more of the light emitted from the lamp is trapped within the luminaire and does not reach the target area.

-The result of this is that the stated lumen output of traditional globes may have a great variation compared to what the actual number of lumens coming out of the fitting is.
-Most companies will give a LOR (light output rating, this may have D or U in front of it for Downward or Upward light) for their fittings (expressed as a percentage), that will tell you what the minimum amount of lumen loss is, it is worth noting that this is done with new clean reflectors and the actual amount of lumen loss will get higher as the fittings age due to corrosion and dust reducing the efficiency of the reflectors.
+As a result, the stated lumen output of traditional globes tends to have a greater variation compared to the actual number of lumens coming out of the fittings.
+Most companies will supply a LOR (light output rating - this may have D or U in front of it for Downward or Upward light) for their fittings (expressed as a percentage), that will tell you what the minimum amount of lumen loss is.
+It is worth noting that this is done with new clean reflectors, and the actual amount of lumen loss will get higher as the fitting ages due to corrosion and dust reducing the efficiency of the reflectors.

-The net result of this that the amount of lumens shown is usually what the fitting will deliver (fitting Lumens), please note there are some companies that promote “Chip LUMENS” this means the amount of lumens that the chips actually produce and does not take into account any losses due to clear covers etc. that may be put over the fitting to protect the LED chips.
-(Even clear glass will reduce light by 4% plus).
+This means that the amount of lumens shown is usually what the fitting will actually deliver.
+It's worth noting that there are some companies that promote “Chip LUMENS”; this means the number of lumens that the chips actually produces and does not take into account any losses due to clear covers etc. that may be put over the fitting to protect the LED chips (even clear glass will reduce light by 4% plus).